The X Factor: A Robust and Powerful Approach to X-chromosome-Inclusive Whole-genome Association Studies: Discussion

 \section{Discussion}

-We have shown that in association studies of the X-chromosome, sex main effect must be included to achieve correct type I error rate control.
-The inclusion of sex also addresses the complication of baseline allele specification that otherwise affects association inference for the X-chromosome.
+We have shown that in association analysis of an X-chromosomal variant, the sex main effect must be included to achieve correct type I error rate control.
+The inclusion of sex also addresses the complication of baseline allele specification that otherwise affects association inference for an X-chromosomal SNP, in contrast to an autosomal SNP.
 Although the method developed here is motivated by genetic association studies of the X-chromosome, Theorem \ref{transformation} is applicable to other settings where model uncertainty plays a role.
-For association studies of the autosomes, sex is not routinely included.
-However, sex can be a confounder for the autosomes as well, e.g.\ when there are differential female and male allele frequencies.
-Thus, we recommend to always include sex as a covariate in association analyses of either autosome or X-chromosome SNPs.
+For association studies of autosomal variants, sex is not routinely included.
+However, sex can be a confounder for an autosomal SNP as well, e.g.\ when there is sex difference in allele frequency due to sex-specific selection.
+When the allele frequency difference is small, including sex does not substantively change the association result, because sex is not directly included in the genetic association test.
+Thus, we recommend to always include sex as a covariate in association analysis of either autosomal or X-chromosomal variants.

-The specific coding for sex does not have an impact on our proposed approach.
-In Table \ref{coding}, a female is coded as 0 and a males as 1, and the interaction $G_D \times S$ is reduced to be 0.
-If a female was coded as 1 and a male as 0, then $G_D \times S$ is the same as $G_D$.
-Thus, in either case it is redundant to include $G_D \times S$ in our purposed model.